 Our law group is also available to enforce or seek variances to court-ordered child support, access and custody arrangements.

-To arrange a consultation with a knowledgeable and experienced lawyer regarding a paternity issue, please contact Quay Law Centre online, call 604-527-1161 or toll free at 877-895-1426.
+To arrange a consultation with a knowledgeable and experienced lawyer regarding a paternity issue, please contact Quay Law Centre at 604-527-1161.
 From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.